 Microorganisms play key roles in the N cycle.
 For example, a group of microbes called nitrifiers can convert ammonium (NH4+) to nitrite (NO2-) and then nitrate (NO3-).
 Nitrification is the major cause of N loss (e.g., nitrate leaching) from agricultural fields because NO2- and NO3- are not well-retained in soils.
 Groundwater contamination with NO2- and NO3- is a priority health concern because groundwater is frequently used for drinking, and the uptake of NO2-/NO3- can cause severe human diseases (e.g., blue baby syndrome).
 Nitrate leaching can also cause eutrophication and harm aquatic ecosystems in rivers, lakes, and oceans.
 N leaching from the upper Midwest states, including Minnesota, is considered a major cause of the dead zone in the Gulf of Mexico.

 Denitrification can remove NO2- and NO3- from soil and water environments.
 However, denitrification usually requires organic substrates and oxygen-free (anoxic) conditions to proceed, conditions that do not frequently occur in drained agricultural fields.
-In addition, N2O, strong greenhouse gas and a major contributor to ozone layer destruction, can be produced via nitrification and denitrification.
+In addition, N2O, a potent greenhouse gas and a major contributor to ozone layer destruction, can be produced via nitrification and denitrification.
 To mitigate these globally important environmental problems, we need to identify when, where, and under what conditions these N cycle processes actively occur, and which microbes are responsible for these reactions.

 Related publications:

-- Aldossari N, Ishii S. 2021.
+• Aldossari N, Ishii S. 2021.
 Fungal denitrification revisited–recent advancements and future opportunities.
 Soil Biol.
 Biochem.
 157, 108250.
 (Article)

-- Anderson EL, Jang J, Venterea RT, Feyereisen GW, Ishii S. 2020.
+• Anderson EL, Jang J, Venterea RT, Feyereisen GW, Ishii S. 2020.
 Isolation and characterization of denitrifiers from woodchip bioreactors for bioaugmentation application.
 J. Appl.
 Microbiol.
 129, 590-600.
 (Article)

-- Jang J, Anderson EL, Venterea RT, Sadowsky MJ, Rosen CJ, Feyereisen GW, Ishii S. 2019.
+• Jang J, Anderson EL, Venterea RT, Sadowsky MJ, Rosen CJ, Feyereisen GW, Ishii S. 2019.
 Denitrifying bacteria active in woodchip bioreactors at low-temperature conditions.
 Front.
 Microbiol.
 10, 635.
 (Article)

 Resources: